 Our best wishes to all our readers for a delightful holiday season.
 Enjoy!

-Robert Frank – good days Quiet (to be reviewed shortly)
+Robert Frank – Good Days Quiet

 Letícia Lampert – Conhecidos de Vista (Known By Sight)